pszponder/dev-notes_python_archived/notes/python_data-types_dictionaries.md

 # Python Dictionaries

-A `dictionary` in Python is an unordered collection of key-value pairs.
+A `dictionary` in Python is an ordered collection of key-value pairs.

 ## Defining a Dictionary